GoogleChrome/chrome-extensions-samples/api-samples/fontSettings/fontSettings Basic/README.md

 # chrome.fontSettings

-This extension demonstrates the `chrome.fontSettings` API by allowing users to modify the styling displayed fonts on webpages.
+This extension demonstrates the `chrome.fontSettings` API by allowing users to modify the size of fonts on webpages.

 ## Overview